 Faculty members in health science disciplines are eligible for the award.
 Individual or institutional CUR membership is a requirement.

 One award will be honored in each of the two categories below.
-In the case of exceptional applications, more than one award may be given in each category for up to a total of four awards.

 - Early Career: Faculty who have 0-7 years mentoring experience